ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Origin to compromise Client privacy.

-These unlinkability properties ensure that only the Client is able to correlate information that might be used to identify them with activity on the Origin.
+These unlinkability properties ensure that only the Client is able to correlate information that might be used to identify it with activity on the Origin.
 The Attester, Issuer, and Origin only receive the information necessary to perform their respective functions.